 The Act was passed in 2021, but does not come into effect until 2023.
 Companies with at least 3,000 employees must comply by January 1, 2023.
 Starting from January 1, 2024, the number will be reduced to at least 1,000 employees.

-Use the link below to download our Whitepaper on the Supply Chain Act for more details.
+Download our Whitepaper on the Supply Chain Act for more details.

 The Supply Chain Act & The EU Whistleblowing Directive